IAMXID/did-midnight/Midnight_DID_method.md

 # 5. Security Considerations

 The security of the Midnight model is based on the security of the underlying blockchain ledger.
-Currently, the only supported blockchain is Cardano.
+Currently, the only supported blockchain is Midnight.

 The Midnight features mathematically verifiable security against attackers.
 Security properties for the protocol are comparable to those achieved by the bitcoin blockchain protocol.
 For more details on the protocol can be found in the white paper:
 https://midnight.network/#whitepaper